frc461/Rowdy24/doc/README.md

 This guide will help you get started with an in-depth analysis of 461's Robot Software.
 Below will include helpful advice and best practices when contributing to and deploying our code.

+*NOTE: The software and imported libraries for this project are likely outdated.
+Using this project as a template for a modern project might not work.*

 ## Deployment

 Before anything, make sure: